lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In the event that a composite implementation uses an underlying implementation of the traditional component that requires a different encoding, it is the responsibility of the composite implementation to perform the necessary transcoding.
 Even with fixed encodings for the traditional component, there may be slight differences in encoded size of the traditional component due to, for example, encoding rules that drop leading zeroes.
 See {{sec-sizetable}} for further discussion of encoded size of each composite algorithm.

 ### SerializePublicKey and DeserializePublicKey {#sec-serialize-deserialize}

-Each component KEM public key is serialized according to its respective standard as shown in {{appdx_components}} and concatenated together using a fixed 4-byte length field denoting the length in bytes of the first component key, as defined below.
+The serialization routine for keys simply concatenates the fixed-length public keys of the component algorithms, as defined below:

 ~~~
 Composite-ML-KEM.SerializePublicKey(mlkemPK, tradPK) -> bytes